ddcroft73/api-logger/readme.md

 - LOGIN (New: I Feel the need to log every login attempt, but I am still adding this.)

 It is up to the programmer where to use these and it just marks the logs and organizes them.

+### Working on:
+Iam going to add a LOGIN tracker, that will send all LOGIN info from the API to its on file.
+I just learned that I can use the same instance of the APILogger to 'log' thnoings that happen inside the log code.
+So I am going to exploit that as well
+- LOGIN Info tracking
+- Internal logger logging.